bebbi/dicom-curate/README.md

       - maintains referential integrity even if de-identifying data in separate, or decentralized, batches
       - use if the risk of re-identifying by UID is not bigger than the risk of re-identifying by PixelData
       - do not use if you want to specifically protect UIDs from an auxiliary knowledge attack, e.g. an attacker that knows possible input UIDs
+    - For compatibility, the 'Off' option is now treated the same way as 'Hashed'.
     - There are more instance UIDs in part PS3.06 than described in PS3.15E for protection, therefore this option identifies the following uids for protection: 1.
 All instance UIDs per PS3.15E, 2.
 Any additional UIDs with a value not well-known in DICOM, per table PS3.06A (Registry of DICOM Unique Identifiers).
 This protects instance UIDs but also private class UIDs, which is intentional.
   - 'retainSafePrivateOption': 'Quarantine' or 'Off'.
 If 'Quarantine', keeps all private tags but creates a quarantine log for manual review
   - 'retainInstitutionIdentityOption': true or false